behnejad/http-client/README.md

-Very simple http client using mongoose library.
+Very simple C http client using mongoose library.

 `mongoose.c` and `mongoose.h` in this repository are belong to [mongoose project](https://github.com/cesanta/mongoose).